jmarcelino/RM186/README.md

 ### Setup

-The smartBasic (.sb) files can be _XCompiled_ and loaded to the module using the UwTerminalX from Laird.
+The smartBasic (.sb) files can be _XCompiled_ and loaded to the module using the [UwTerminalX](https://github.com/LairdCP/UwTerminalX) tool from Laird.

 Make sure you copy the RM1xx-defs.h file first from the Laird SDK and place it in the same folder as the scripts.
 This is specific to your version of the firmware.